-The chapter is dedicated to the truth about tongues, which was not only a major issue in the Corinthian assembly but it’s, to put it mildly, a major issue today.
-And so we speak to the times, as well as interpreting the Bible.
-Let me begin by saying that, at the Tower of Babel, God confused the languages of men.
-And the only other biblical incident that can rival that confusion of languages at Babel is the confusion of tongues at Corinth.
-They had so confused this issue of languages that God had given as a gift, they had so counterfeited it, they had so substituted the reality for the Satanic counterfeit that Paul had to write an entire chapter just to deal with that issue.
+The chapter is dedicated to the truth about tongues, which was not only a major issue in the Corinthian assembly, but is, to put it mildly, a major issue today; and so we speak to the times, as well as interpreting the Bible.
+Let me begin by saying at the Tower of Babel, God confused the languages of men.
+And the only other biblical incident that can rival the confusion of language at Babel is the confusion of tongues at Corinth.
+They had so confused this issue of languages that God had given as a gift, they had so counterfeited it, they had so substituted the reality for the satanic counterfeit that Paul had to write an entire chapter just to deal with that issue.

-Now, if you’ve been with us in the past, you will remember that there is a true gift of languages.
+Now if you’ve been with us in the past, you will remember that there is a true gift of languages.
 And when God gave the gifts to the early church, He gave them some miraculous gifts which were designed to be signs that authenticated the validity of the message of the new age.
-You see, God had spoken in the past by the fathers through the prophets, but in these last days, He has spoken in His Son, and there was a new message, and to let, particularly, to the Jewish world know that this was a new era, and there was new revelation and God was speaking again.
+You see, God had spoken in the past by the fathers through the prophets; but in these last days, He has spoken in His Son, and there was a new message; and to let, particularly, the Jewish world know that this was a new era, and there was new revelation, and God was speaking again.
 There were attendant signs and wonders, and one of those was the ability that the apostles and some who worked with them had, to speak a language they did not know, under divine inspiration.
 That was the gift of languages.

-Now, such ecstasies and ecstatic speech is very common in pagan religion.
-And I’m not going to take the time this morning to go from one end of the world and one end of history to the present to prove that, but I want you to understand that.
-That this is a very common thing in pagan religion.
-I was reading an article this week about how common it is among the Zulus in Africa, this kind of ecstatic, gibberish speech.
-And we’ve discussed that in the past.
+Now such ecstasies and ecstatic speech is very common in pagan religion.
+And I’m not going to take the time this morning to go from one end of the world and one end of history to the present to prove that to you, I want you to understand that, that this is a very common thing in pagan religion.
+I was reading an article this week about how common it is among the Zulus in Africa, this kind of ecstatic, gibberish speech; and we’ve discussed that in the past.

-They had let the entire mass of the Satanic system that existed in their society infiltrate the church.
-And once it came in, in with it came pagan style of religion, with all of the ecstasies and all of its eroticisms and all of its sensualities.
-They bought the whole bag, and so the whole thing is a confused amalgamation of truth and error.
+They had let the entire mass of the satanic system that existed in their society infiltrate the church.
+And once it all came in, in with it came pagan-style of religion, with all of the ecstasies, and all of its eroticisms, and all of its sensualities; they bought the whole bag.
+And so the whole thing is a confused amalgamation of truth and error.
 A modern parallelism would be that of Roman Catholicism, which is a combination of Christianity out of the Bible and ancient Baal worship, and the Mother and Child cult that was originally known as Ashtoreth and Tammuz.
-The same thing occurred in the Corinthian church.
+And the same thing occurred in the Corinthian church.
 It was Christianity in part and paganism in part, all wedded together.

-And Satan’s counterfeit came flooding in the door, and what happened now, in the Charismatic Movement, is simply Corinth revisited.
-The church has married the system of pagan religion again, and we have developed a sensual, feeling, experiential, erotic kind of approach to religion.
-Only we call it the work of the Holy Spirit when, in fact, it is the counterfeit of Satan.
-If you were to find time to talk with various people who have been involved in it, you would find that some of their experiences are very much in that way, very sensual, very feeling-oriented.
+Now I’m afraid that what has happened today in the Charismatic movement is just a reproduction of exactly what happened in Corinth.
+The church, because of a deadness, and because of years of ignorance of the true work of the Holy Spirit, and because of a lack of really fine Bible teaching in many places, and because of just the dearth of anything really significant going on, people in the church began to reach out, and to want to feel God, and to sense reality, and Satan’s counterfeit came flooding in the door.
+And what happened now in the Charismatic Movement is simply Corinth revisited.
+The church has married the system of pagan religion again, and we have developed a sensual, feeling, experiential, erotic kind of approach to religion, only we call it the work of the Holy Spirit, when in fact it is the counterfeit of Satan.
+If you were to find time to talk with various people who’ve been involved in it, you would find that some of their experiences are very much in that way – very sensual, very feeling-oriented.

-“For the first time I knelt at the altar on Sunday afternoon, March 17, the power began to seize me and I laughed all through the following communion service.
-In the evening, about 11 p.m., I knelt with a few of the friends praying for me (Elder So-and-So placed his hands on my head for a short time, several times during the afternoon and evening).
+“For the first time I knelt at the altar on Sunday afternoon, March 17th.
+The power began to seize me, and I laughed all through the following communion service.
+In the evening about 11:00 p.m., I knelt with a few of the friends praying for me.
+Elder So-and-So placed his hands on my head for a short time, several times during the afternoon and evening.
 And after some little waiting I began to laugh, or rather my body was used to laugh with increasing power until I was flat on my back laughing at the top of my voice for over half an hour.

 “Again kneeling, my eyes grew dark, and I was rolled over to the floor, lying there for some time nearly unconscious.
 Then coming to and kneeling, I felt my jaws and mouth being worked by a strange force.
 In a few seconds, some baby gibberish was uttered, then a few words in Chinese that I understood, and then several sentences in a strange tongue.
 This turned into singing, and I did not again speak in tongues until Wednesday, three days later.”